 What Is the Annapurna Circuit?

 Located in central Nepal, the Annapurna Circuit is a long-distance trekking route that begins in the town of Besisahar and ends in Birethanti, encircling much of the Annapurna Massif along the way.
 The trail's namesake mountain is amongst the tallest in the world, standing some 8091 meters (26,545 ft) in height.
-This beautiful and majestic peak looms larger over large sections of the trail, providing a spectacular backdrop for a hike that is already well known for its natural beauty.
+This beautiful and majestic peak looms large over numerous sections of the trail, providing a spectacular backdrop for a hike that is already well known for its natural beauty.

 The trail first opened to hikers back in the late 1970s, but truly gained its legendary status amongst adventure travelers in the '80s.
 It was around that time that development in the area started to take off, making it easier to travel to and from the Annapurna region.
 The city of Pokhara also blossomed into a mecca for backpackers, serving as a gathering point for those looking to hike the Himalayan route.